Subscribe to Our Newsletter

 Car Damaged in a Riot?
 Here’s What You Need to Do

-Strikes and riot cases rarely pop up in the news here in our peaceful Malaysia, but when it DOES happen, thousands of people would band together out of the blue and cause all kinds of damage on dozens of vehicles, property, and even the authorities’ vehicles!
+Strikes and riot cases rarely pop up in the news here in our peaceful Malaysia, but when it DOES happen, thousands of people band together out of the blue and cause all kinds of damage to dozens of vehicles, property, and even the authorities’ vehicles!

 Not that we’re wishing for the same thing to happen again (or to happen to you), but if you ever find yourself smack dab in a similar situation and your car damaged by rioters, follow our tips to stay safe and claim for your losses...